michaelgrace72/CreditCardApprovalPrediction/README.md

 <a id="readme-top"></a>

-# Credit Risk Model Application
+# Credit Card Risk Classification for Applicant Evaluation

 A web-based application that predicts credit card approval risk using machine learning model.